Have you heard of PrOATS yet?

 - 1/2 cup gluten-free quick oats

-- 1/2 cup plain, nonfat Greek yogurt (I use Chobani)
+- 1/2 cup plain, unsweetened yogurt of choice (I used coconut yogurt)

 - 1 teaspoon lemon juice